marikomakhm/ada-project/TrovatelliT.github.io/text.md

 The documents also implicated several high profile personalities in the affair, such as sportspeople, actors and even the Queen of England.
 They also showed that several people and companies blacklisted by the U.S. government, for crimes such as collaborating with drug lords, terrorists or "rogue nations" such as Iran and North Korea, used these shell companies to escape sanctions.
 More importantly, they revealed that a large number of politicians, many of whom were campaigning on anti-corruption platforms, were also involved.
 Some notable mentions were the prime minister of Iceland, the king of Saudi Arabia, former British Prime Minister David Cameron, and Chinese President Xi Jinping.

-The whistle-blower claimed his reasons for leaking the documents was the growing income inequality and an understanding of the injustices and corruption that were taking place.
-But this begs the question, can we explain the involvement in this affair using socioeconomic factors?
+The whistle-blower claimed that his reasons for leaking the documents were primarily the growing income inequality worldwide and his newfound understanding of the injustices and corruption that were taking place.
+This begs the question, can we explain the involvement of a country in this affair by studying socioeconomic indicators?
 Is it simply high taxes that led these poor rich people to hide their money away?
 Are people in richer countries more likely to be involved?
-What about more corrupt countries?
-How are the people implicated in this affair linked?
-These are a few of the questions we'll try to answer in this DATA STORY.
-(TODO)
+Is it really Panama that's at the center of all of this?
+These are a few of the questions that we'll try to answer by analyzing Panama Papers data.

 ## What was in the data?
 We had a total of five Panama Papers datasets at our disposal.
 These datasets represent a graph, with three datasets containing three distinct types of nodes, as well as a dataset containing edges linking the nodes.
 The nodes are people and organizations involved in the Panama Papers.
 The fifth dataset contains the addresses of these people and organizations.
 Here's a breakdown on the three types of nodes we have: